 Local Area Network (LAN)

-A network infrastructure that provides access to users and end devices in a small geographical area such as home network, or small business networks and a network in the same building.
+A network infrastructure that provides access to users and end devices in a small geographical area such as a home network, or small business networks and a network in the same building.
 Following are the key points for LANs:-

 - A limited geographic area such as home, office, and building.